ward/run/_posts/2017-08-27-jaarmarktjogging-jette.md

 ## Race

-We walked over around 9:15, got there by 9:30, got our bib, and went for a bit of a warmup.
+The girlfriend and I walked over around 9:15, got there by 9:30, got our bib, and went for a bit of a warmup.
 When lining up I ended up around the fourth row, but most people there looked decently fast.
 No old ladies or little kids at the front.
 Both the 4 km and the 8 km started at the same time.

 Right after the start has been given, I find myself veering to the outside to pass some people.
-I also immediately see someone take a bit of a lead in the first 100 metre.
+I also immediately see someone create a small gap in the first 100 metre.
 I assume he must be doing the 4 km.
 I fall in with a group of about seven or eight people and for a bit the feeling of running in a pack is elating.
 It does not last long.
 At about 500 metre in I reckon they are going faster than I can handle.
 I let them run off.

-> TODO: Picture of this group?

 Around the 1 km mark, most of it had been a slight climb so far, there is a short steep uphill.
 It zaps the pace out of me and someone that had been